On this page

 - Operational procedure: Food preventive control and traceability inspection – System Verification

-- Program Direction: Preventive control inspection frequencies for food (accessible only on the Government of Canada network)
+- Food program work planning documents (accessible only on the Government of Canada network)

 - Operational procedure: Food preventive control inspection – Implementation verification